sushub/EcommerceAPITests/README.md

 3. Download the complete solution from the link.
 4. Open the solution in Visual Studio and build the solution.
 5. In Visual Studio, Run the tests in the solutions by hitting the Start button.
-6. View thw test results in the pop up window.
+6. View the test results in the pop up window.